etrian-dev/lrc-generator/README.md

 Note that the output file is written only when the program exits correctly, so as to allow to reorder output lines and restart the synchronization, if needed.

 ### Synchronization
-During the synchronization timestamps of lines are taken when the next line becomes the current (by pressing some key).
-A simple example:

-Suppose the synchronization started 10s ago and the following is on screen
-- curr: some line
-- next: other line
-After pressing Enter the following line will be appended to the output file:
-- [0:10.00]other line
+During synchronization the line timestamp (when such line will appear on the music player) should be set by pressing some key as soon as that line starts, so to set **curr**'s timestamp one should wait the termination of the line before (not on screen at the moment) and then press some key.
+This behaviour will be changed, as it's a bit unintuitive
 ### LICENSE
 The license is MIT, as provided in the LICENSE file.
 The [cxxopts](https://github.com/jarro2783/cxxopts) library that has been used for command line option parsing